ForrestKnight/open-source-cs/README.md

-# The Open Source Computer Science Degree
+# The 4-Year Open Source Computer Science Degree

  This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.

 ## Computer Science Basics

+- [ ] **18 weeks(4 Months)**

 Courses | School | Duration | Effort | Frequency | Prerequisites
 :-- | :--: | :--: | :--: | :--: | :--: